kennethjones17/PDFparser_TextpropertyExtractor/README.md

 # How to Run code

-Download the file and pass the document to me passed and make sure the document is in the same file explorer.
+Download the file and pass the document to be parsed and make sure the document is in the same file explorer.